You were served divorce papers

 -

-Divorce (dissolution): They want to legally end your marriage or partnership.
-When the case is done, you’ll be single.
+They want to legally end the marriage or partnership.
+When the case ends, you’ll be single.

 -